LiamGoodacre/Kurry/README.md

 Given an exact argument count (`n`), and a function (`f`) to curry/uncurry, it produces a new function (`f'`).

-When function `f'` is called the first argument accepted and another function is returned.
+When function `f'` is called, the first argument is accepted and another function is returned.
 This process repeats `n` times.
-Once the last argument has been provided, `f` is called with exactly `n` arguments.
+Once the final argument has been provided, `f` is applied with exactly `n` arguments.

 Calls with no arguments are equivalent to calling with one undefined argument.